 Legal Age to Serve Alcohol in Missouri

-While DWI Missouri charges normally require a blood alcohol content (BAC) of 0.08%, the legal BAC limit for minors is only 0.02%.
+While the Missouri DWI charge normally requires a blood alcohol content (BAC) of 0.08%, the legal limit (BAC) for minors is only 0.02%.
 This is such a low limit that it typically takes a very small amount of alcohol to reach it.

-Any minor arrested for DWI will face an immediate driver’s license suspension.
+Any minor arrested for driving while intoxicated will face an immediate driver’s license suspension.
 The length of the suspension depends on a number of different factors, including the driver’s past criminal history.
-For a first-time offender, the license suspension is likely to be for 90 days, but for minors with prior DWI arrests, the suspension period could be much longer.
+For a first-time offender, the driver’s license suspension is likely to be for 90 days, but for minors with prior DUI arrests, the suspension period could be much longer.